MicroboxMedia/rgbguessgame/README.md

 # rgbguessgame
 Hi everyone!
-I reccomend this game to be played in the command prompt
+I reccomend this game to be played in the command prompt.
+Other than that have fun!